Selendroid for Mobile Automation (Part-I):

 C:Usersadminandroid-sdkstools

-- Create a session
+- Establish a session

-- Click on a button automatically
+- Automatically click on a button

 package SelendroidFirst; import io.selendroid.client.SelendroidDriver; import org.apache.http.HttpResponse; import org.apache.http.client.HttpClient; import org.apache.http.client.methods.HttpGet; import org.apache.http.impl.client.HttpClientBuilder; import io.selendroid.common.SelendroidCapabilities; import io.selendroid.common.device.DeviceTargetPlatform; import io.selendroid.standalone.SelendroidConfiguration; import io.selendroid.standalone.SelendroidLauncher; import org.openqa.selenium.By; import org.openqa.selenium.WebDriver; import org.openqa.selenium.WebElement; import org.testng.annotations.AfterSuite; import org.testng.annotations.BeforeSuite; import org.testng.annotations.Test; import java.net.MalformedURLException; import java.net.URL; import org.openqa.selenium.remote.*; import static org.openqa.selenium.remote.CapabilityType.BROWSER_NAME; import static org.openqa.selenium.remote.CapabilityType.PLATFORM; import static org.openqa.selenium.remote.CapabilityType.VERSION; public class RealDevices{ public SelendroidLauncher selendroidServer = null; public WebDriver driver = null; public void conf() throws Exception { //**Configuration**// SelendroidConfiguration config = new SelendroidConfiguration(); config.addSupportedApp("G:Jarsselendroid-test-app-0.8.0.apk"); SelendroidLauncher selendroidServer = new SelendroidLauncher(config); selendroidServer.launchSelendroid(); //**Creating capabilities**// SelendroidCapabilities sc = new SelendroidCapabilities(); sc.setAut("io.selendroid.testapp:0.8.0"); sc.setEmulator(false); //**Instantiating new Selendroid driver**// WebDriver driver = new SelendroidDriver(sc); //**Sending data to the text field**// driver.findElement(By.id("my_text_field")).sendKeys("Selendroid Test"); //**Clicking on the button**// driver.findElement(By.id("visibleButtonTest")).click(); Thread.sleep(10000); }